kuzzleio/documentation-old/src/sdk-reference/kuzzle/unset-jwt.md

 $kuzzle->unsetJwt();
 ```

-Unsets the internal JSON Web Token used for authentication, and stops all existing subscriptions
+Unsets the internal JSON Web Token used for authentication, and stops all existing subscriptions.

 ---

-## Return value
+## Return Value

-Returns the `Kuzzle` object to allow chaining.
+Returns the `Kuzzle` SDK object to allow chaining.